-The next application term is for Fall 2018 and applications to the cohort will be available in August 2017.
+The next application term is for Fall 2020.

 Where and when do classes meet?

-Class sessions meet face-to-face in the Denver Learning Center eight Saturdays per semester.
-Students enroll in two courses, one held in the morning and one in the afternoon with an hour break inbetween.
+Class sessions meet in the CSU Extended Campus - Denver eight Saturdays per semester.
+Students enroll in two courses, one held in the morning and one in the afternoon with an hour break in between.

 Do I have to write a dissertation?

 Yes, this degree requires you to complete a dissertation.
 You will work directly with your advisor to identify your topic of interest.

 Do I need to take the GRE or GMAT in order to apply to this program?